-You can use recommendation scans discover the intrusion prevention rules that you should assign to your policies and computers.
+You can use recommendation scans to discover the Intrusion Prevention rules that you should assign to your policies and computers.
 (See Manage and run recommendation scans.)

-Intrusion protection works in either Detect or Prevent mode:
+Intrusion Prevention works in either Detect or Prevent mode:

-- Prevent: Intrusion detention uses rules to detect matching traffic, generate events, and block traffic to prevent attacks.
+- Prevent: Intrusion Prevention uses rules to detect matching traffic, generate events, and block traffic to prevent attacks.

 Override the behavior mode for rules

-You can configure a rule's behavior mode to override the mode that is set for intrusion prevention at the policy or computer level.
-Overriding is useful for testing new rules that are applied to a policy or computer.
-For example, when a policy is configured such that intrusion prevention works in Protect mode , you can configure a rule to use Detect mode.
-For that rule only, intrusion prevention merely logs the traffic, and enforces other rules that do not override the policy's behavior mode.
+By selecting Detect mode on individual rules, you can selectively override Prevent mode behavior set at the computer or policy level.
+This is useful for testing new Intrusion Prevention rules that are applied to a policy or computer.
+For example, when a policy is configured such that Intrusion Prevention works in Prevent mode, you can bypass the Prevent mode behavior for an individual rule by setting that rule to Detect mode.
+For that rule only, Intrusion Prevention merely logs the traffic, and enforces other rules that do not override the policy's behavior mode.
 (See Override the behavior mode for a rule.)